P1 – Let’s begin!

 P8 – Let’s sing a song!

-Each school designs and creates its mascot for the project using recycled and reused materials with the help of local artists and art schools.
-The activity can be assigned to a specific class in each school, or there can be local contests for the best mascots.
-The mascots will be exchanged in every mobility between partner schools.
-Photos of the mascots will be uploaded to the project webpage and to the etwinning platform.
-An online video conference between students from all schools will be arranged where the mascots will be presented.
-Responsible for this activity will be all partner schools.
+Each school designed and created its mascot for the project using recycled and reused materials.
+The activity was assigned to a specific class in some schools, and in others, there were local contests to choose from.
+The mascots were exchanged in every mobility between partner schools, starting from the first student group mobility in Madeira.
+Photos of the mascots are uploaded to the project webpage and to the etwinning platform.

 P10 – Once upon a time